After knowing all these amazing Purslane Benefits, you’d be tempted to know How To Grow Purslane In Containers for sure!

-1. A Great Spinach Substitute
+1. A Great Spinach Substitute!

-According to the research report published in Scientific World Journal, Purslane has 5 times higher Omega-3 fatty acids than spinach, 7 times higher alpha-tocopherol (Vitamin E) than Spinach, and higher amount of Vitamin C and beta-carotene than Spinach.
+According to the research report published in Scientific World Journal, Purslane has 5 times higher Omega-3 fatty acids than spinach, 7 times higher alpha-tocopherol (Vitamin E) than Spinach, and a higher amount of Vitamin C and beta-carotene than Spinach.
 You can read the full report here!

 This means that menus comprising this important weed can improve your concentration.
 Helpful, if your little one finds it hard to focus on the classwork.

-In fact, purslane is the richest source of Omega-3 fatty acids when it comes to the vegetables, 5 times higher than the spinach.
+In fact, purslane is the richest source of Omega-3 fatty acids when it comes to vegetables, and has it 5 times higher than spinach!
 Learn more about the benefits of Omega-3 fatty acids here!

 3. Amazing Source of Essential Vitamins & Antioxidants

 The weed has a higher amount of beta carotene and 7 times more vitamin E than spinach.
 Other nutrients that can also be found in the weed include magnesium, vitamin C, potassium, riboflavin, and phosphorus.